TajaKuzman/Genre-Datasets-Comparison/README.md

 Results on the dev file: Macro f1: 0.396, Micro f1: 0.662
 Results on test file: Macro f1: 0.394, Micro f1: 0.661

+Very low macro score can be attributed to bad performance on some of less frequent labels: Formal Speech, Travel Blog, Persuasive Article/Essay, Transcript of Video/Audio, Poem, Course Materials, Technical Support, Magazine Article, Other Information, Reader/Viewer Responses, Editorial, FAQ about How-To, Technical Report, Letter to Editor.
+These categories could be discarded from the joint schema since they are very rare and were shown that they are hard to predict.

 ![](figures/CM-CORE-sub-on-test.png)